 Regional Renewable Energy Procurement

-Utilizing this successful model, regional collaboration will provide public agencies the following benefits:
+Utilizing this successful model, regional collaboration provided public agencies the following benefits:

 - Reduced transaction costs & administrative time.